pagopa/rtd-ms-transaction-filter/README.md

 #### Where should be inserted the Subscription Key obtained after the registration to Azure Portal?

 After completing the subscription, the Client can invoke the services by inserting the key obtained "Ocp-Apim-Subscription-Key" as a parameter in the request header.

-#### Where is it possible to find the PGP Key necessary for the test (SIT and UAT) Environment?

-The PGP Key can be found in the Appendice 1 of the document "RTD Acquirer Interface_v3" (link: https://github.com/pagopa/rtd-ms-transaction-filter/blob/master/ops_resources/RTD_Acquirer_Interface_V3.pdf)

-#### Where is it possible to find the PGP Key necessary for the Production Environment?

-The PGP Key can be found in the Appendice 9 of the document "RTD Acquirer Interface_v3" (link: https://github.com/pagopa/rtd-ms-transaction-filter/blob/master/ops_resources/RTD_Acquirer_Interface_V3.pdf)

 #### PAN List validation error